nkirtipal/nkirtipal/README.md

 <div align="center">

-**🌱 Self-learner by necessity — when biology asks, you figure it out.**
+**🌱 Self-learner by necessity — when biology asks, I figure it out.**

 </div>